georgewsinger/python-dropbox-to-gmail/README.md

 ![Dropbox to Gmail](http://www.ysurfing.com/wp-content/uploads/2015/07/Dropbox-to-gmail.jpg)

-This repo contains a simple Python script which sends the contents of a Dropbox file to gmail recipient(s).
+This repo contains a simple Python script which sends the contents of a Dropbox file to gmail recipient(s) of your choosing.

 # Instructions